Publications

 The art of getting by in Istrian winemaking.

-Finally, as a fun side project, I am in the research and creative writing phase of a book manuscript for new anthropology PhD students entitled, Trusting the process, that incorporates my own reflections and those from other early career anthropologists, secular and Buddhist mindfulness teachings, and creative non-fiction writing advice.
+Finally, as a fun side project, I am in the research and creative writing phase of a manuscript for new anthropology PhD students entitled, Trusting the process, that incorporates my own reflections and those from other early career anthropologists, secular and Buddhist mindfulness teachings, and creative non-fiction writing advice.

 Anthropology & tax: Ethnographies of fiscal relations